Mirtia/CyberApocalypse-2023-WriteUps/Forensics/Roten/README.md

 </html>
 ```

-where the flag is on plain sight.
+The flag is on plain sight.

 ## Flag